gramework/gramework/README.md

 }
 ```

+If you don't want support `bind` flag, pass the optional address argument to `ListenAndServe`.

+**NOTE**: all examples below will register `bind` flag.

 ### Serving a dir

-The example below will serve static files from ./files and register flag "bind", that allows you to choose another ip/port that gramework should listen:
+The example below will serve static files from ./files:

 ```go
 package main